fernstgruber/paper1/README.md

-THis are ideas and codes for my paper1
+Thess are ideas and codes for my paper1